-- High-throughput methods: which usually rely a heavy precomputation stage but a very fast execution time.
-A prime example of this kind of algorithms is [Kopf 06], also implemented and described in this post.
-Also impressive results are obtained by [Wei 08] with a GPU-based Poisson-Disk distribution generation algorithm, orders of magnitude faster than the sequential approach.
+- High-throughput methods: these usually rely on a heavy precomputation stage but a very fast execution time.
+A prime example of this kind of algorithm is [Kopf 06], also implemented and described in this post.
+Also, impressive results are obtained by [Wei 08] with a GPU-based Poisson-Disk distribution generation algorithm, orders of magnitude faster than the sequential approach.

 - Approaches based on Constrained Voronoi Diagrams (CVD), where each sample corresponds to a cell.
 These approaches, despite being extremely expensive in time, generate probably the most pleasing distributions.
 [Hongwei 09] report gains of 10x in execution time in their paper.

 The differences between types of approaches are quality (depicted as even, perceptually pleasing distributions) and execution time.
 The best results seem to be obtained with CVDs or sequential algorithms, but their execution times are orders of magnitude slower than high-throughput approaches such as the one based in Wang Tiles, which run in real time.
 These later generate a more noisy result however, which as we’ll see, may not be so much aesthetically pleasing for the particular case of stippling â€“ Nevertheless blue noise sampling may be used for a variety of applications such as object- or texture-placement as the authors show in the [Cohen 03], where the density of the distribution will likely be much less dense and speed is crucial.

 The first one of the approaches I tried is the one described in the paper [Lopez 10], which is a more efficient extension of a sequential algorithm with good quality results and decent execution time.